Superpowerless: Releases

+Superpowerless released his first official single "We Throw Shapes" in May 2011. and also published in IDN Magazine.
 Following the death of Michael Jackson, Superpowerless released an 8-bit tribute EP called "Moonwalker".
 The Superpowerless Debut LP, Monsters was released on 17 November 2011.
 It features 14 original songs and original artwork by Oliver Hindle.
 The album was entirely self-recorded and self-produced.